-Skylight injuries can happen in lots of different ways.
-The injuries that they can cause are often serious.
-Sometimes, they are life-threatening or fatal.
-Bringing a personal injury lawsuit can be the best way to recover the compensation you deserve if you have been a victim.
-If you were on the job at the time of the accident, you may have a workers’ compensation claim.
+If you are a victim of a skylight accident, bringing a personal injury lawsuit can be the best way to recover the compensation you deserve.
+If you were on the job at the time, you may have a workers’ compensation claim.

 How do skylight injuries happen?

-The most severe skylight injuries happen when someone is on the roof and the skylight breaks underneath them.
-However, skylights can also break and fall on people below.
-They can also leak and cause unsuspecting victims to slip and fall on rainwater that pooled on the floor below.
+The most severe skylight injuries happen when you are on the roof and the skylight breaks underneath you.
+However, skylights can also break and fall on you below.
+They can also leak and cause you to slip and fall on rainwater that pooled on the floor below.

-The most severe, and also probably the most common, skylight injury happens when someone falls through a skylight.
-These victims are often workers doing roof repairs or inspections.
+The most severe, and also probably the most common, skylight injury is falling through a skylight while you are on the roof doing repairs or inspections.

-Skylights are supposed to be fenced off with a railing or covered with a metal cage.1 If a cage is used, it has to withstand at least 200 pounds, and the cage cannot be too loose.2 If the skylight is fenced, the railing has to be at least 42 inches tall.3 The fence is meant to prevent unwary workers from wandering onto a skylight.
-The cage is meant to keep workers from falling through, if they do.
+Skylights are supposed to be fenced off with a railing or covered with a metal cage.1 If a cage is used, it has to withstand at least 200 pounds, and the cage cannot be too loose.2 If the skylight is fenced, the railing has to be at least 42 inches tall.3 The fence is meant to prevent you from wandering onto a skylight.
+The cage is meant to keep you from falling through.